 Headless commerce is a strategic choice that can improve your user experience and empower your marketing teams.
 Here are 5 criteria that can help you decide if headless is right for your business:

 1. You want to scale.
 If you want to increase customer engagement through emerging technologies, then headless is right for you.
 Consider headless to support your brand presence as you plan for future changes in technology.

 2. Headless provides flexibility.
-If you’re interested in using multiple languages or currencies to gain a faster speed to market, headless commerce is right for you.
+Headless commerce enables you to use multiple languages or currencies to gain a faster speed to market.
 A headless ecommerce platform helps you increase control and scale faster with personalization.